GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 ## Extract-Transform-Load pipelines for the ITSM-KG {#sec-etl-kgc}

-Based on XXX and {{NORIA-DI-2023}}, which present the technical means to implement a pipeline for constructing the ITSM-KG, this section focuses on two complementary viewpoints:
+Based on {{?I-D.marcas-nmop-knowledge-graph-yang}} and {{NORIA-DI-2023}}, which present the technical means to implement a pipeline for constructing the ITSM-KG, this section focuses on two complementary viewpoints:
 {{sec-etl-kgc-streams}} the management of streaming data such as alarms and logs, and {{sec-etl-kgc-fq}} the deployment of a federated data architecture when various technical foundations or business units are involved in providing the ITSM-KG.